What is an Operating System

-And they have a competitive history and future.
-Unix has been in use for more than three decades.
+Microsoft Windows and Unix are two major classes of operating systems.
+The Unix computer operating system has been in use for more than three decades.
 Originally it rose from the ashes of a failed attempt in the early 1960s to develop a reliable timesharing operating system.
 A few survivors from Bell Labs did not give up and developed a system that provided a work environment described as "of unusual simplicity, power, and elegance".

-Since the 1980's Unix's main competitor Windows has gained popularity due to the increasing power of micro-computers with Intel-compatible processors.
-Windows, at the time, was the only major OS designed for this type of processors.
+Since the 1980's Unix's main competitor, Windows has gained popularity due the steadily increasing power of micro-computers with Intel-compatible processors (CPUs), which is the platform that Windows was designed for.
 In recent years, however, a new version of Unix called Linux, also specifically developed for micro-computers, has emerged.
-It can be obtained for free and is therefore a lucrative choice for individuals and businesses.
+It can be obtained for free and is therefore a lucrative choice for individuals and businesses on a budget.

-Because of Microsoft’s aggressive marketing practices, millions of users who have no idea what an operating system is have been using Windows operating systems given to them when they purchased their PCs.
-Many others are not aware that there are operating systems other than Windows.
-But you are here reading an article about operating systems, which probably means that you are trying to make conscious OS decisions for home use or for your organizations.
-In that case, you should at least give Linux/Unix your consideration, especially if the following is relevant in your environment.
+Because of Microsofts aggressive marketing practices, millions of users who have no idea what an operating system is have been using Windows operating systems given to them when they purchased their PCs.
+Many others simply are not aware that there are operating systems other than Windows.
+You, on the other hand, are here reading this article, and probably trying to make conscious OS decisions for home use or for your organizations.
+In that case, you should at least give Unix your consideration, especially if the following is relevant in your environment.

 Advantages of Unix

 - Unix is more flexible and can be installed on many different types of machines, including main-frame computers, supercomputers and micro-computers.